NCBI-Hackathons/OnlineAdapterDatabase/AWSDEMO.md

           screen -S demo

-- In screen, the server may already be running - Ctrl-C if so
+- In screen, the server may already be running - Ctrl-C if so, and re-launch

-- Make sure that the `root` user is in the virtualenv, if not:

-    cd ~ubuntu
+    ./oadbrun.sh -p 80

+- If the server was not running, you are probably in a new screen:

+    # Become root
+    sudo su -

+    # Activate the virtualenv
-    . venv/bin/activate
+    . ~ubuntu/venv/bin/activate

-- Rerun the software
+    # Go to the Django project directory
     cd ~ubuntu/oadb-active/OnlineAdapterDatabase/oadb

+- Start the server on port 80

-    ./runoadb.sh
+    ./runoadb.sh -p 80